ijlyttle/bsplus/README.md

 The goal of this package is to provide a framework to use bootstrap's markup API described here: http://getbootstrap.com/javascript/

+These are tools to help you compose html - a Shiny UI is, at its heart, HTML.

 Some of these items are already provided in some way, shape, or form by the rmarkdown package or the shiny package.

 Here's what we want to do: